 This multiplier is used during Multiscatter volume rendering.
-This parameter multiplies the direct lighting contribution for multiscatter events.
+This parameter multiplies the direct lighting contribution for multi scatter events.
 Values must be above 0.0 and defaults to 1.0 which is no modification.
-Value below 1.0 reduce the contribution of direct lighting while values above 1.0 increase them (this may make volumes appear softer and more translucent.)
+A value below 1.0 reduces the contribution of direct lighting while values above 1.0 increase them (this may make volumes appear softer and more translucent.)